What is remote sensing?

 How is it used?

-Opus provides remote sensing services in states across the U.S. and several European countries for a variety of purposes, including:
+Opus provides remote sensing services in the US and Europe for a variety of purposes, including:

 - Evaluating emission testing programs: For example, by comparing an emissions snapshot of the vehicle fleet at the start of a program and after some time has passed to determine if overall fleet emissions have reduced.